clemenong1/SingaSport/README.md

 **We optimize public sports facility usage in Singapore by providing real-time availability,
 crowd data, and social features to enhance the playing experience and build a connected sporting community.
 We are still currently developing additional features such as real time video footage of courts.
-After which, we will deploy our app to the App Store!**
+After which, we will work on deploying our app to the App Store!**

 ---